+- STATUTE: W.Va.
+Code §11-24-6(c)(7)

-EXCLUSION: There shall be subtracted from federal taxable income to the extent included therein: The amount included in federal adjusted gross income by the operation of Section 951 of the Internal Revenue Code of 1986, as amended.
+- EXCLUSION: The amount included in federal adjusted gross income by the operation of Section 951 of the Internal Revenue Code of 1986, as amended.

+- VALUE: \$9.2 million per year

 This expenditure exists to preclude double taxation, once by the State and once by a foreign country.
 Subpart F income is composed of earnings and profits of controlled foreign corporations exclusive of any income from sources within the United States.